mpi4py/mpi4py/docs/source/mpi4py.futures.rst

      benefit applications dealing with large buffer-like objects like NumPy arrays.
 See :mod:`mpi4py.util.pkl5` for additional information.

+   * *backoff*: :class:`float` value specifying the maximum number of seconds a worker thread or process suspends execution with :func:`time.sleep()` while idle-waiting.
+If not set, its value is determined from the :envvar:`MPI4PY_FUTURES_BACKOFF` environment variable if set, otherwise the default value of 0.001 seconds is used.
+Lower values will reduce latency and increase execution throughput for very short-lived tasks, albeit at the expense of spinning CPU cores and increased energy consumption.

    .. method:: submit(func, *args, **kwargs)

       Schedule the callable, *func*, to be executed as ``func(*args,